-- ♦ Non-Refundable \$250 registration fee will apply to all students who commence class. - ♦ ACI contracts with WIOA to provide training for their clients.
-Contract rates for DMV Permit Fees, License Fees and Hazmat Fees are included in the program cost for these students. - ♦ Note: Program costs for the transportation programs covers all classroom and behind the wheel instruction necessary to take the written & behind the wheel exams at the Department of Motor Vehicles as required for licensure.
-The Drug Screen and D.O.T.
-Physical are non-refundable charges and are included in the tuition for the program.
+- Tuition includes all books, supplies and materials needed for the program. - Non-Refundable \$250 registration fee will apply to all students who commence class.
+The institution will retain only \$100 of this fee for any student who does not commence class. - Note: Program costs for the transportation programs covers all classroom and behind the wheel instruction necessary to take the written & behind the wheel exams at the Department of Motor Vehicles as required for licensure.
+The Drug Screen, D.O.T.
+Physical, and Class A permit with endorsements: (Airbrakes, Combination Vehicles, Doubles/Triples, Tankers, and Hazardous Materials) are non-refundable charges and are included in the tuition for the program.
 A complete list of equipment fees can be found on the first page of the school enrollment agreement.
 Any Retest fees are NOT included in the fee schedule, all Retest fees will be the student's responsibility.
 Per FMCSA & TSA, fingerprint requirements & charges are mandatory for students seeking a Hazardous Materials (Hazmat) endorsement.
 Ability to obtain a Hazmat endorsement is not guaranteed.